warbe-maker/warbe-maker.github.io/_posts/2020-10-02-Dictionary-instantly-ordered.markdown

 [Development, test, maintenance](#development-test-maintenance)

 ### Method
-In many cases, specifically when entries to be added are not several hundreds, collecting items in a Dictionary instantly ordered is an option - especially when this method offers uncommon options.
-The procedure _DctAdd_ in the module _mDct.bas_ offers ascending/descending either by key or by item whereby both may also be an object, provided the object has a name property.
-It also offers the explicit add before/after a specific target entry (key or item) and all either case sensitive or case ignored.
+In many cases, specifically when entries to be added are not several hundreds, collecting items in a Dictionary instantly ordered is an option.
+The procedure _DctAdd_ in  module _mDct.bas_ provides:
+- ascending, descending, and entry sequence
+-  order by key or by item whereby both may also be an object, provided the object has a name property
+- case sensitive and case ignored
+- add before or add after a specific target entry (by key or by item)
+- unique or duplicate items even when sort order is by item, provided the items have different keys
+- item update for duplicate keys when ordered by key

 ### Syntax